 The tuition fees are lower

-Your employer won’t really care if your qualifications came from an online program or a traditional one, as long as it is an accredited university, for example the online university, Kaplan, is accredited by The Higher Learning Commission.
+Your employer won’t really care if your qualifications came from an online program or a traditional one, as long as it is an accredited university, for example the online university, Purdue Global, is accredited by The Higher Learning Commission.
 However, the lower tuition fees will make sure that you don’t end up graduating with a bachelor’s degree and a crushing student debt at the same time.

 Flexibility is a boon

 The flexibility of being able to study and progress as per your convenience means that you can hold a job or complete another course on the side to further strengthen your resume.
 Most people can’t afford to complete their education without holding a job at the same time to cover their expenses, so online education is the perfect option for them.